-ELHE 700 - Group Dynamics, Decision Making, and People Management skills, personal awareness of multiple forms of oppression and impact on leadership ability.
+ELHE 700 - Group Dynamics, Decision Making, and People Management emphasis on decision making and people management in the higher education setting, including minority serving institutions.

+Focus on awareness of leader's social group memberships and impact of these identities upon leadership skills, personal awareness of multiple forms of oppression and impact on leadership ability.
 Discussion of leadership strengths and challenges: managing conflict, resistance, and group-leader dynamics.
-This course will have an emphasis on decision making and people management in the higher education setting, including minority serving institutions.
+This course will have an